RafalWilinski/paddle-contracted-mrr/README.md

-Calculate your expected MRR from existing Paddle subscriptions.
+Calculate your expected MRR from existing Paddle.com subscriptions.

 ### Usage